 Seromas are collections of serous fluid that usually occur as a complication of surgery, but can also be seen post-trauma.
-It is most commonly associated with post-breast surgery, where a potential space is left.
+They are commonly seen as an early complication of breast surgery, where a potential space is left.

-Seromas are distinct from a haematoma as it contains almost no red bl...
+Seromas are distinct from hematoma as they contain almost n...